pzl/dogwatch/doc/file.md

 FF 44 4F 47 01 00
 ```

 The first byte is always `FF`, followed by the ASCII bytes that represent the string "DOG" (`44 4F 47`).
-The next byte `01` indicates the file format version (1 in this case) and the last byte `00` indicates the "lossiness" used in compression.
+The next byte `01` indicates the file format version (1 in this case) and the last byte `00` indicates the length of the remaining data in this header, after the version specifier.
+This allows for inclusion of metadata in the future, and possible backwards compatibility.

 ### Data